 The Great Pestilence or Black Death

 The Black Death swept across Europe was responsible for the death of more than a third of the whole population.
 The plague entered England in 1348.
 Spreading rapidly across counties, it reached the West Riding in 1349 where it would kill up to half of the population, bringing numbers down again to not much more than existed at the time of the Domesday Book.
-See full article on the Plague here.
+This period is described in more detail in my article on the Plague here.

 The Poll Tax

 The poll tax was a tax per head, rather than on goods.
 It was levied just three times, in 1377, 1379 and 1381.
 Each time the basis was slightly different.
 In 1377, everyone over the age of 14 and not exempt had to pay a groat (2p) to the Crown.
 By 1379 that had been graded by social class, with the lower limit raised to 16, (and 15 two years later).
 Exemption of the poor means that about 40% of inhabitants of any village or town were not counted.
 Because they were poor, they would not be recorded as making wills either.
 Perhaps Manor Court records might pick up a few errant poor people, but on the whole, unless a family had a certain level of means, they do not appear in records from this period.